ThibSara/music-theory-app/README.md

 |-- README.md         # Project documentation
 ```

-# login :
+## Login information :

-U can create an account or use :
+You can create an account or use :

     - username : Doremi
     - password : Doremi